ajitava-git/playwright-ts/README.md

-# playwright-ts
+## End to End testing using Playwright

-End to End testing using Playwright
+This is a repo to do end to end testing on a web application.
+This is still in progress.